 2. Picnic in Backyard

 Your backyard can be the perfect solution to “getting away” when you can’t actually go too far away.
-Just find a shady area, throw down a comfy blanket and grab a few snacks — baby will enjoy the nature sights around him and mommy can unwind for a little bit while taking time to smell the roses.
+Just find a shady area near a tree or umbrella and throw down a comfy blanket (this easy-to-clean water-resistant picnic blanket is a must for babies and toddlers and I wish I had purchased it sooner!).
+Then just grab a few snacks for yourself — baby will enjoy the summer breeze and nature sights around him and mommy can unwind for a little bit while taking time to smell the roses.

 3. Mommy & Me Classes